 The choice of a firm of funeral directors is important, as you should feel comfortable and confident with them.
 They may be known to you personally, may be recommended by a friend, your GP or religious advisor or may have a long established good reputation in your area.
 They are here to help you and your family through a very difficult and traumatic time.
 You will find them approachable and sincere in ensuring the arrangements that need to be made will run as smoothly as possible.
 The National Association of Funeral Directors and the Society of Allied Independent Funeral Directors both have a code practice and members of these can provide an estimate of costs - their own and those fees they will pay on your behalf and add to the account.

 Your funeral director can make all the arrangements for the funeral, burial or cremation, religious or secular service.
-Unfortunately it is a common misconception that you can only contact a funeral director once the death has been registered, this is not the case and we advise you to contact the funeral director as soon as possible.
+Unfortunately it is a common misconception that you can only contact a funeral director once the death has been registered, this is not the case and we advise you to contact the funeral director in Somerset as soon as possible.

 They are professional, experienced and above all helpful and comforting for you and your family at this most difficult time.